kumpeapps/KKid/README.md

 #### Edit Profile Module
 -   To edit a the user's profile just change the information on the screen and click update in the upper right.
 -   If you are the master or an admin user then you will have switches for each module/permission.
 To turn on the permission for a user just change the switch to on.
 To remove a permission from the user then you turn the switch to off.
 Do not forget to click update in the upper right to update the users permissions as well.
+-   In the Push Notifications section you can customize which push notifications the user receives for modules the user has access too.
 -   In the link accounts section you can link/re-link third-party accounts used by KKid.

 #### Chores Module